IVI Staff

 Carol Connolly

-Carol is a senior administrator with IVI coordinating event and outreach management, workshop coordination, digital media communication and day-to-day operations.
+Carol is a Senior Executive Assistant with IVI coordinating event and outreach management, workshop coordination, digital media communication and day-to-day operations.

 Principal Investigators and Cluster Leaders